Receivable Factoring | Factoring Accounts Receivables | 7 Park Avenue Financial

 What is accounts receivable factoring?

-Factoring is a key method to finance the balance sheet and is a part of asset-based lending solutions as the new alternative in Canada to finance a business via selling unpaid invoices before the customer pays.
+Factoring is a key method for financing the balance sheet and is part of asset-based lending solutions, serving as a new alternative in Canada to finance a business by selling unpaid invoices before the customer pays.
 In a factoring facility, a business sells its receivables to a third-party finance firm - ' the factor.'
 The business receives funds for the invoice amount, less a ' factoring fee. '

 Canadian chartered banks do not normally offer true ' factoring' of receivables.
 Still, they offer accounts receivable finance by taking the assignment of receivables as collateral for a loan/line of credit.
-That's the essential difference between ' pledging and factoring' your A/R which is a 'discount fee ' process.
-Banks ask you to assign receivables, factoring firms ' buy ' your receivables in a factoring transaction.
-That is how you calculate ar factoring, which is a fee transaction, not an interest rate per se.
+That's the essential difference between 'pledging' and 'factoring' your A/R, which is a 'discount fee ' process.
+Banks ask you to assign receivables, and factoring firms buy your receivables in a factoring transaction.
+That is how you calculate a factoring, which is a fee transaction, not an interest rate per se.

 What are the advantages of factoring?
 Why factoring receivables is beneficial to a seller

-The main advantage of factoring is the ability of a company to receive immediate cash for sales revenues from their client's company's accounts, without having to wait for customers to pay, under the factoring agreement.
+The main advantage of factoring is that a company can receive immediate cash for sales revenue from its client's accounts, without having to wait for customers to pay, under the factoring agreement.

 How does receivable factoring differ from a bank loan?

-Factoring provides immediate funds based on your invoices, without the need to incur debt or undergo extensive credit checks that traditional loans require.
+Factoring provides immediate funds against your invoices, without incurring debt or undergoing the extensive credit checks required by traditional loans.

 What are the typical costs associated with receivable factoring?